-To protect against electrostatic damage, the antenna connector of the radio is connected to the radio case which can be tied to a good earth ground for discharge of electrostatic build up.
+To protect against electrostatic damage, the antenna connector of the radio is connected to the radio case which should be tied to a good earth ground for discharge of electrostatic build up.

-Also to protect against electrostatic damage, Campbell Scientific offers pn 31314, Antenna Surge Protection Kit.
-The surge protection kit includes a PolyPhaser[®] surge protector, a coax jumper for connecting the RF407-series radio to the PolyPhaser, ground wire lead, and mounting hardware.
+Also to protect against electrostatic damage, Campbell Scientific offers an Antenna Surge Protection Kit.
+The surge protection kit includes a PolyPhaser[®] surge protector, a coax jumper for connecting the RF407-series radio to the PolyPhaser, ground wire, and mounting hardware.
 The PolyPhaser has Type N jack connectors on both ends; one for connection to a COAXNTN-L cable and the other for connection to the 18-inch length of COAXRPSMA cable included in the kit.
-To have the surge protection kit pre-installed by Campbell Scientific (bulkhead-mounted through the enclosure wall), see pn 31312.
+The surge protection kit can be pre-installed by Campbell Scientific (bulkhead-mounted through the enclosure wall).
+Contact Campbell Scientific for more information.